PE & Sports Grants

-Hockey curriculum coaching – the children have enjoyed the hockey coaching and as a result there has been an increase in numbers in the After School Club (ASC).
-Teachers have benefited from the skills taught and joined in with the coaching as part of their own professional development.
-Teachers are now equipped to apply these skills and games to other areas of the PE curriculum.
-Another benefit is that more of our children are looking for pathways to extra sport and more children have joined Surbiton Hockey Club.
-Additionally, we were awarded 2nd place in the borough’s Quicksticks hockey tournament.
+We hire external qualified sport coaches to offer Hockey curriculum coaching – the children have enjoyed the hockey coaching through the year and as a result there has been an increase in numbers in the After School Club (ASC).
+Teachers have benefitted from the skills taught and joined in with the coaching as part of their own professional development.
+Teachers are now equipped to apply these skills and games to other areas of the PE curriculum more effectively.
+41 children have regularly attended the after school club last year with children attending from each year group.
+Another benefit from this is that more of our children are looking for pathways to extra sport and 6 children have joined Surbiton Hockey Club.
+One of these children has been invited to attend county training for Surrey.

-Gymnastics curriculum coaching – Geoff Rellis (Good Life Gymnastics) has provided children (Reception to Year 6) with gymnastics lessons.
-These lessons focused on developing key skills.
-The teachers benefited as they joined in with the coaching as part of their own professional development.
-We are continuing with this into the next academic year.
-We also provided the children with a lunch time club and will be continuing with this as it has had such a positive response.
+We hire qualified sport coaches to offer Gymnastics curriculum coaching – Geoff Rellis (Good Life Gymnastics) has provided children (Reception to Year 6) with gymnastics lessons.
+These lessons focused on developing key skills and the teachers benefitted as they joined in with the coaching as part of their own professional development.
+We have continued with this into the new academic year and also provided the children with a lunch time club as it has had such a positive response.
+Teachers have become more confident and they are replicating the skills and ideas.
+68 children have regularly attended the lunch club last year with children from each year group attending This has also identified pathways for our children as many of them are with local gym clubs such as, Tolworth, Avondale and Genesis.

 What is the PE and Sports Grant?

-The Education Funding Agency provided additional funding to each school for the academic year 2015 - 2016 to improve provision of physical education (PE) and sport in primary schools.
-This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school Headteachers.
-This funding is ring-fenced and therefore can only be spent on PE and School Sport provision in schools.
+The Education Funding Agency is providing additional funding to each school for this academic year 2017 - 2018 to improve provision of physical education (PE) and sport in primary schools.
+This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school headteachers.
+This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Malden Manor PE and Sports Grant